The Daily Dose/Monday, October 4, 2021

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a technology update from the hotel.
+The Diary of a Nobody – At the hotel, Sparrow feeds a captive bug.
 Today’s Diary.

 Some Philosophy Crap